Home : Earlham Summer : Frequent asked questions

 • Shower caddy to keep toiletries together (or a shower lanyard)

-• Shower shoes and sandals or flip-flops
+• Shower shoes or flip-flops

 • Closed-toe tennis shoes, sneakers